Table of contents

 • To view role URNs, go to Administration > User Management > Roles and check the URN column.

-If you have multiple roles, you will need the URN for each role, because each one requires a separate Azure Active application.
+If you have multiple roles, you need the URN for each role, because each one requires a separate Microsoft Entra ID application.

-The steps in this section must be performed by an Azure Active Directory administrator.
+The following steps must be performed by an Microsoft Entra ID administrator.

-In Azure Active Directory, use the identity provider URN and role URN identified in the previous section to define the "role" attribute in the Azure application.
+In Microsoft Entra ID, use the identity provider URN and role URN identified in the previous section to define the "role" attribute in the Azure application.
 This must be in the format “IDP URN,Role URN”.
 See "Workload Security user role (required)" in the SAML claims structure section.

-Use the Validate button in Azure Active Directory to test the setup, or assign the new application to a user and test that it works.
+Use the Validate button in Microsoft Entra ID to test the setup, or assign the new application to a user and test that it works.

 Service and identity provider settings

-You can set how far in advance Workload Security will alert you to the expiry date of the server and identity provider certificates, as well as how much time must pass before inactive user accounts added through SAML single sign-on are automatically deleted.
+You can set how far in advance Workload Security alerts you to the expiry date of the server and identity provider certificates, as well as how much time must pass before inactive user accounts added through SAML single sign-on are automatically deleted.

 To change these settings, go to Administration > System Settings > Security > Identity Providers.